top of page

 • Incense and a ghee lamp

-• Modaks, sweet dumplings said to be Ganesha’s favourite treat
+• Modaks, sweet dumplings said to be Ganesha’s favorite treat

 Ganesha Mantra: Om Gam Ganapataye Namaha

-This is the most widely used mantra dedicated to Ganesha.
+This mantra is the most widely used dedication to Ganesha.
 It is simple, potent, and often chanted 108 times using a mālā (prayer beads).

 ॐ गं गणपतये नमः